A SPECIAL EDITION OF CHARM GROWTH

 KEY TAKEAWAYS

-5. A focused mission scales: Joanna Ercita built one of the most-read women's career newsletters in the world by staying laser-focused on one audience and consistently solving their most pressing problems.
+4. Joanna Ercita built one of the most-read women's career newsletters in the world by staying laser-focused on one audience and consistently solving their most pressing problems.

 WHAT IS THE ASSIST NEWSLETTER?

-The Assist newsletter is a weekly publication co-founded and led by Joanna Ercita, designed specifically for ambitious women who want to win at work and grow as leaders.
+It’s a weekly publication co-founded and led by Joanna Ercita, designed specifically for ambitious women who want to win at work and grow as leaders.

 With over 300K readers globally, The Assist has become one of the most trusted career growth resources for women professionals and founders.